 Other duties for DDL and JH Genomics as assigned by Lab Directors and/or Administration.

-Preferred Qualifications: Prior experience working in a CAP-certified clinical laboratory.
+Preferred Qualifications: 2+ years' experience working in a clinical molecular diagnostic lab.

 Additional Knowledge, Skills and Abilities:

-Must have strong computer skills including familiarity with online databases (ExAC, HGMD, dbSNP, etc.) and in-silico variant assessment tools (SIFT, PolyPhen, etc.) to aid in variant interpretation in addition to excellent verbal and written communication skills.
+Must have strong computer skills including familiarity with online databases (gonmAD, ExAC, HGMD, dbSNP, etc.) and in-silico variant assessment tools (SIFT, PolyPhen, etc) to aid in variant interpretation in addition to excellent verbal and written communication skills.